 Do not accept any suggested business deals unless the person has been your long time trusted business ally

-Doing business with someone you’re not familiar with may lead to scam.
+Doing business with someone you’re not familiar with may lead to a scam.

 Avoid cyber café as much as possible

-There are also cyber crime perpetrators known as “yahoo boys” beware of them, don’t use public cyber café.
+There are also cybercrime perpetrators known as “yahoo boys” beware of them, and don’t use public cyber café.

 Learn few words of the local language.

 Be on alert in traffic

 Be on alert in traffic, don’t bring down the car windows, and lock the doors too.
 You being a stranger, avoid friendship with strangers too.
 Lagos has a golden rule –If it sounds too good to be true, it is!

 Make Google Map your friend

 With the help of Google Maps lookup places, you want to visit, if you must ask people about directions to find your way be brief about it and ask only once.

 Don’t bring huge cash to public places